Recipe Created by Melina Hammer

 flake salt +freshly cracked black pepper

-Add stock, chili, and potatoes, and warm until steaming.
+4. Add stock, corn, and potatoes, and warm until steaming.
 Add cream and salmon, just submerging salmon in the liquid, and poach for 10 minutes for medium/medium rare (based on an inch-thick piece).

-Ladle into bowls, dividing the salmon in two, and garnish with plenty of dill, cracked pepper, and a sprinkle of salt.
+5. Ladle into bowls, dividing the salmon in two, and garnish with plenty of dill, sliced jalapeño, cracked pepper, and a sprinkle of salt.